 How to Pack for Cuba

 So, Trump's new travel policy rollbacks set you back but you've been dreaming about visiting Cuba for years and you finally have your flight booked.
 You have your sunscreen, big floppy hat, favorite swim suit, and your camera so your Instagram followers can see you with Che Guevara propaganda and 1950s Chevys.
 Cuba is not your typical Caribbean island and though it's only 90 miles from Florida, it couldn't be further away in terms of modern day conveniences.
+Knowing how to pack for Cuba makes a huge difference in how much you'll enjoy the trip.
 Properly packing for a trip to Cuba - particularly an extended trip - requires more planning and thoughtfulness than your typical island escape.

 Covering the Basics